niviamanjee/Word-Guess-Game/README.md

 # Word-Guess-Game
-A Word Guess Game is created using HTML, CSS, Bootstrap, and Javascript.
+This Word Guess Game is a fun interactive horror movie guessing game using HTML, CSS, and Javascript.

+## Skills Used
+* HTML
+* CSS and Bootstrap
+* Javascript
+* JQuery